-- Find non-conforming product (within 2 days). - Receive a new certified species (within 10 days). - Receive certified product by a new supplier (within 10 days). - Appoint new staff as your Chain of Custody contact person (within 10 days). - Failed to meet the labour performance criteria in the Labour Eligibility requirements (for example a Zero Tolerance issue is found during your amfori BSCI audit) (within 2 days). - Add less than or equal to 10% of new sites to the Group certificate (include an updated site list). - Change certification body. - Wish to complain about your auditor or certification body.
+- Find non-conforming product (within 2 days). - Receive a new certified species (within 10 days). - Receive certified product by a new supplier (within 10 days). - Appoint new staff as your Chain of Custody contact person (within 10 days). - You failed to meet the labour performance criteria in the Chain of Custody Standard (for example a Zero Tolerance issue is found during your amfori BSCI audit) (within 2 days). - Add less than or equal to 10% of new sites to the Group certificate (include an updated site list). - Change certification body. - Complain about your auditor or certification body.